adamjamesreid/gurdon-bioinformatics/docs/bioinf_cluster.md

 It's worth keeping in mind that partitions have separate queues, and you should always try to choose the partition that is most suited to your job.

 We have __1804__ which runs Ubuntu 18.04 and __2004__ which runs Ubuntu 20.04. __2004__ uses more recent machines which have more resources.

+There is also a partition specifically for running Nextflow jobs...

+### Nextflow

+If you want ot run Nextflow pipelines on the cluster you should write your work directory and results to a folder in your scratch directory.
+Lots of intermediate files are produced and this is much more efficient on scratch rather than in the slower home directory with more limited space.

+You should instruct Nextflow to run jobs on the NXFL partition.
+You can do this using the Gurdon config file ```/mnt/shared/nextflow/gurdon.config```.

 ### Job submission examples

 If we run the program *hostname* on the head node we get this result: